Snow warnings persist as Government commits aid after Storm Ciara

 However multiple MPs took issue with the Government’s response, branding it “completely unacceptable” that many constituents flooded during Storm Ciara were also victims of the 2015 Boxing Day floods.

-“Many of my constituents who were flooded over the weekend are exactly the same people who were flooded on Boxing Day in 2015 which really is completely unacceptable,” Tory MP Philip Davies (Shipley) said.
+“Many of my constituents who were flooded over the weekend are exactly the same people who were flooded on Boxing Day in 2015 which really is completely unacceptable,” Tory MP for Shipley Philip Davies said.

-Trains were impacted while airlines operating to and from UK airports were also affected by the weather conditions, with more than 100 flights cancelled.
+Trains were impacted while airlines operating to and from UK airports were also affected by the weather conditions, with more than 100 flights cancelled on Monday.